GT-CURA/complete_streets/step2_elements/transit_stop/README.md

 Outputs include an interactive Folium map and structured CSV/GeoJSON files at the link level.

 ### Input
-- A GeoJSON file of road segment representing road segment links (EPSG:4326)
+- A GeoJSON file of road segments links (EPSG:4326) along with:

 - One or more GTFS`.zip` files
 - A GeoJSON file of road segment points